 Tides4fishing allows you to make tide predictions for Badcall Bay years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-The lunar phase is a Waning Crescent.
-Today we have 16 hours and 55 minutes of sun.
-The solar transit is at 13:27 h and the length of time the moon will be visible will be 16 hours and 4 minutes.
+The lunar phase is a New Moon.
+Today we had 6 hours and 20 minutes of sun.
+The solar transit was at 12:19 h and the length of time the moon will be visible will be 7 hours and 54 minutes.

-The tidal coefficient today is 77, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 79 to end the day with a tidal coefficient of 79.
-The tide heights today are 1.1 m, 4.1 m, 1.2 m and 4.3 m.
+The tidal coefficient today is 97.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 98 to end the day with a tidal coefficient of 98.
+The tide heights today are 0.9 m, 4.8 m, 0.8 m and 4.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Badcall Bay which is of 5.2 m and a minimum height of -0.1 m.

 The solunar fishing calendar in Badcall Bay tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: